-Area of suitable habitat (A_t) was adjusted to account for the effects of beaver dams and fragmentation.
+To ensure all suitable spawning habitat was available to grayling as part of the current AMP treatment, beaver dams have been notched 2017-2019 to allow fish passage (i.e., probability of passage = 1).
+During 2013-2016, area of suitable habitat (A_t) was adjusted to account for effects of beaver dams and fragmentation.
 Habitat backwatered by beaver dams becomes unsuitable for spawning for at least the life of the beaver dam and the number and location of beaver dams varies among years.
 Each stream was annually surveyed and the total length of beaver dam backwaters was subtracted from each reach length when calculating A_t .
 The effects of fragmentation can range from incrementally reducing the likelihood of passage past a given location depending on daily conditions to completely precluding passage for that year.
 If passage is completely prevented then the area of upstream spawning habitat is functionally zero.
 If the probability of upstream passage is reduced then the area of available habitat is similarly reduced.
 To correct for the effects of fragmentation the area of suitable spawning habitats upstream of a barrier that prevents passage (i.e., probability of upstream passage is 0.0) was not included in calculation of A_t .
-Probability of passage at beaver dams was estimated based on assessment of relevant beaver dam characteristics within each reach.
+Probability of passage at beaver dams was estimated based on assessment of relevant beaver dam characteristics within each reach (Cutting et al. 2019).
 Calculation of A_t was adjusted by multiplying the area of suitable habitat upstream of a beaver dam by the probability of passage at that dam.
 The effects of reduced passage probability were cumulatively considered.
 For example, the calculated value of A_t upstream of three beaver dams would be multiplied by the probability of a fish passing all three dams.
-In 2017, calculation of beaver dam effects was not required because of dam notching.

-Assuming species-specific density dependence, the availability of suitable spawning habitat per fish, H_t (m2 fish-1), is related to the area of suitable spawning habitat, A_t , and the number of spawning females, F_t
+Assuming species-specific density dependence, availability of suitable spawning habitat per fish, H_t (m2 fish-1), is related to the area of suitable spawning habitat, A_t , and the number of spawning females, F_t

-$$H_t = \frac{A_t}{F_t}$$ .
-(8)
+$H_t = \frac{A_t}{F_t}.$ (8)